basho/riak_kv/docs/SecondaryIndexQueries.md

 - Address: `similar to "Acecia Avenue, Gorton, Manchester"`

-This query should match the example record, and this can be found by creating the following Map/Reduce query:
+This query should match the example record, and this can be found by creating a Map/Reduce query.
+The required query builds a set of results with projected attributes from an index query - and then manipulates those projected attributes through prereduce functions to filter and refine the results down.

 *Stage 1 - Query:*